linkedconnections/gtfs2lc/README.md

 gtfs2lc /path/to/extracted/gtfs -f mongold -b baseUris.json | mongoimport -c myconnections
 ```

+Mind that only MongoDB starting version 2.6 is supported.

 For more options, check `gtfs2lc --help`

 ## How it works (for contributors)